 Cognitive puzzles are an excellent way to boost your brain health and therefore your emotional wellbeing.
 Crosswords, sudoku puzzles, and jigsaw puzzles are all popular options.
 You could even play games on your phone or computer to sharpen your mind.

-3. Increase Your Independence
+3. Embrace Your Independence

 One of the biggest challenges associated with aging is loss of independence.
 Sometimes, physical health issues or mobility problems may get in the way of you independently meeting your needs.
 This can be harmful for your emotional health as many seniors struggle to ask for help or feel dependent on others.